polca/unfold/paper.md

 ![Workflow for sharing databases using `unfold` data packages.\label{fig:workflow}](assets/flow_diagram.png)

-Scaling factors between the exchanges of the databases to replicate and the exchanges of the licensed database are calculated and stored in a data package, along with any extra datasets, as well as a metadata file that describes the databases and their content (see \autoref{fig:workflow}).
+Scaling factors between the exchanges of the databases to share and the exchanges of the licensed database are calculated and stored in a data package, along with any extra datasets and a metadata file that describes the databases and their content (see \autoref{fig:workflow}).

 `unfold` is based on the `brightway2` framework [@Mutel:2017], which means that